 3 – Fill Your Spinach Cups

-Use a spoon to fill the cups almost to the top and serve warm.
+Once your cheesy spinach artichoke dip is warm, fill each of the wonton cups almost to the top!
 I like to use one of these scoops to fill the cups but you can totally use a spoon as well!
+Serve immediately while the dip is still warm.

 The cups are better warm but still taste great at room temperature.
 That’s why they’re one of my all-time favorite appetizer recipes!